 In May 2005, Dr. Cheatham filed a complaint against us in the California Superior Court.
 The complaint alleges causes of action for wrongful termination in violation of public policy, breach of contract and retaliation in connection with the termination of Dr. Cheatham's employment.
 In the complaint, Dr. Cheatham seeks compensatory, punitive and exemplary damages in excess of \$2.0 million as well as reimbursement of attorneys' fees.
 In June 2005, we answered the complaint and also filed a cross-complaint against Dr. Cheatham, alleging claims for libel per se, trade libel, breach of contract, breach of the implied covenant of good faith and fair dealing and breach of the duty of loyalty.
-In July 2005, Dr. Cheatham filed a demurrer to our cross-complaint, and a motion to strike our cross-complaint under California's anti-SLAPP statute.
-On September 28, 2005, the court overruled Dr. Cheatham's demurrer and denied his motion to strike.
-Discovery in the case is proceeding.
+In July 2005, Dr. Cheatham filed a demurrer and motion to strike our cross-complaint under California's anti-SLAPP statute, the hearing for which is scheduled for September 28, 2005.